Dorset and Somerset Air Ambulance: Finances

 This money has to be raised largely from charitable donations.
 The charity is supported by volunteers spread across the two counties who work to raise funds to ensure that this service continues.
-It also runs a weekly lottery, which accounts for 48% of the charity's income.
+It also runs a weekly lottery, which in 2019 accounted for 48% of the charity's income.
+In 2024, the charity had 24 employees, of which three were paid between £60,000 and £110,000 a year.

-In 2021, it also received £181,000 of government grants.

 In 2019, the charity's patron, Somerset racing driver Jenson Button, wrote the foreword to Haynes Publishing Group's new publication Air Ambulance Operations Manual.

 The book, written in the style of traditional Haynes Manuals, features cutaway diagrams of the charity's AW169 helicopter.
 The publisher is making a donation of £0.75 from the sale of every copy to benefit air ambulance charities across the United Kingdom.